AdpictoAdpicto

 • gpt-image-2 medium: ~$0.053

 gpt-image-2 high is about 3x the cost of Nano Banana 2.
 For a 500-image month, that's roughly $105 vs $34.
-When the tests show gpt-image-2 "winning" by a slight margin, cost-per-image enters the decision.
-When it shows clear wins on capability (reference images, mask editing), the cost delta is usually worth it.
-When it shows clear losses (multi-subject, Japanese), the extra spend is buying you nothing.
+When the two are close on capability, cost-per-image enters the decision.
+When gpt-image-2 clearly wins on capability (reference images, mask editing), the cost delta is usually worth it.
+When it clearly trails (multi-subject, Japanese), the extra spend buys you nothing.

-• Both models update. gpt-image-2 is four days old as of writing; Nano Banana 2 has had two months of quiet refinements.
-Results in 3 months may look different.
+• Both models update. gpt-image-2 was days old as of writing; Nano Banana 2 has had a couple of months of quiet refinement.
+The relative picture can shift.

 • English was the prompt language even when the output was non-Latin.
-Translating prompts to the target language sometimes helps, sometimes hurts, and varies by model; we held the variable constant for comparability.
+Translating prompts to the target language sometimes helps and sometimes hurts, and varies by model.

 Which one should you use?